Nutties93/VerifyProject/README.md

 This will call Nexmo APIs to verify that you own the number that you have just keyed in.

-3) Upon clicking the "SUBMIT 4 PIN" button, you will directed "/verifyproject", a Protected page.
+3) Upon clicking the "SUBMIT 4 PIN" button, you will directed "/verifyproject", a protected page.

-** The routing of the web application is using react-routers.The routing mechanism can also make use of react-cookies to encrypt/decrypt "JWT tokens".
+**The routing of the web application is using react-routers.The routing mechanism can also make use of react-cookies to encrypt/decrypt "JWT tokens".
-In this project, I'm simply storing the required values as cookies after every successful API calls and the protected page checks for the existence of these cookies. **
+In this project, I'm simply storing the required values as cookies after every successful API calls and the protected page checks for the existence of these cookies.**

-4) "click" logout to return back to the main page. "/"
+4) "Click" logout to return back to the main page. "/"

 5) In the "/verifyproject" page, you can now key in two valid phone numbers and execute the "private SMS communication" example.